Acoustic Retrofits Only Fix 60% of the Problem: Why Early Planning is Vital

 This isn’t about planning failures.
 Retrofits happen for legitimate reasons: clients cut acoustics during value engineering, budgets shift, or problems only surface after occupancy.
 Sometimes buildings get repurposed for uses nobody anticipated.
 The retrofit path is often the only path available.
 But there’s a real cost to entering late, and it shows up in three distinct ways.

-Structural Constraints Retrofits Have to Work Around
+The Structural Constraints Every Acoustic Retrofit Has to Work Around

 Every acoustic retrofit has to work within the limits that construction has already set.
 Three constraints come up consistently.